Inflamed Gums

 Gingivitis

-When the gums are slightly inflamed, this is often recognised by redness, swelling, bad breath and sensitivity to touch.
+We often recognise gingivitis by the redness, swelling and sensitivity to touch of the gums, as well as bad breath.
 For instance, your gums may bleed when you brush your teeth.

 Periodontitis

-We have already described the most common symptoms above, but you will find a full list of symptoms below.
+We have already described the most common symptoms above, but will list them all for you below.

 • Red gums